valdisiljuconoks/localization-provider-core/docs/getting-started-netcore.md

 ## Configure Services

-In your `Startup.cs` class you need to stuff related to Mvc localization (to get required services into DI container - service collection).
+In your `Startup.cs` class you need to add stuff related to Mvc localization (to get required services into DI container - service collection).

 And then `services.AddDbLocalizationProvider()`.
 You can pass in configuration settings class and setup provider's behavior.